-This day we will visit Lake Titicaca and its islands by boat, the excursion begins with the floating islands of the Uros, famous for its unique way of life, in this Aymara people build their houses on large reed rafts.
-Then the island of Taquile, a stretch for 45 minutes, to reach the main square, where its inhabitants live in a traditional way, a kind of communism where the property is private but the work is collective; about 300 people work in the community one day for themselves and others for the community.
-Life in Taquile is self-sustainable and lives according to the Inca principles of "do not steal, do not lie, and do not be idle", customs that have been maintained for centuries.
-Then we will enjoy a typical lunch on the island, and then we will go to the port where our boat will be waiting for us to return to Puno.
+This day we will visit Lake Titicaca and its islands by boat.
+The excursion begins with the floating islands of the Uros, famous for their unique way of life.
+In this Aymara village, the inhabitants build their houses on large totora reed rafts.
+Next, the island of Taquile, 45 minutes of walking, to reach the main square, where the inhabitants live in a traditional way, a kind of communism in which the property is private but the work is collective; about 300 people work in the community, one day for themselves and others for the community.
+Taquile's self-sufficient life is lived according to the Inca principles of "don't steal, don't lie and don't be idle", customs that have been maintained for centuries.
+We will enjoy a typical lunch on the island, then head to the port where our boat will be waiting to take us back to Puno.

 This day in the morning we head towards the city of Cusco.
 The route crosses the Collao plateau where we will stop in the town of Pucara (70 km), famous for its craftsmanship of the popular "toritos de Pucara".
 Later we will stop at the border of Puno - Cusco and spot South American camelids.
 Continuing with the trip we will arrive at the archaeological center of Raqchi, a sanctuary built by the Inca Pachacutec in honor of the God Wiracocha.
 Moreover, the structure has two circular lateral columns, around the temple there are several buildings that were once houses and warehouses.
 Then we arrive to the town of Andahuaylillas, where we will visit the church of San Pedro better known as the "Sistine Chapel of America", characterized by its richness and artistic beauty.
 Finally, transfer to the hotel.

 Free morning.
-In the afternoon we will visit the ancient capital of the Inca empire and current archaeological capital of America; the visit begins with the Cathedral of Cusco, which is decorated inside with many altarpieces in gold leaf as well as its paintings dating from the Cusco school, then the temple of the sun, better known as Q'oricancha.
-Then we visit the Inca archaeological sites, such as the complexes of Tambomachay, Puca Pucara, Q'enqo and the impressive site of Sacsayhuaman; strategically built on a hill overlooking the city of Cusco.
-Its enormous stone walls were carved and joined with amazing precision.
-Some of these stones exceed 9 feet in height and weigh more than 100 tons.
+In the afternoon, we will visit the ancient capital of the Inca Empire and current archaeological capital of America.
+The visit begins with the Cathedral of Cusco, which is decorated inside with numerous gold leaf altarpieces and paintings of the Cusco school, followed by the Temple of the Sun, better known as Q'oricancha.
+We then visit the Inca archaeological sites, such as the complexes of Tambomachay, Puca Pucara, Q'enqo and the impressive site of Sacsayhuaman; strategically built on a hill overlooking the city of Cusco.
+Its enormous stone walls have been cut and assembled with amazing precision.
+Some of these stones are over 9 feet high and weigh over 100 tons.